nvi-inc/fs-vgos/fs-vgos.md

 Start RDBE server
 -----------------

->EH: This section will change completely with the new server.
-It will boot to a state where the configuration step has finished.
-There will be a different status code to indicate success.
-It will just be necessary to sync after boot.

 From FS PC shell prompt, login to each RDBE:

 ```tcsh
 ssh root@rdbe<id>
 ```

->EH: All devices should be set-up so the operator can ssh into then without providing a password.
-That isn't part of the procedure, but maybe should be noted somewhere (other issues?).
+> EH: All devices should be set-up so the operator can ssh into then
+> without providing a password.
+That isn't part of the procedure, but
+> maybe should be noted somewhere (other issues?).

 use `<id>=a`, `b`, `c`, or `d` to log into RDBE-`<id>`.